Sodium hydrogenoxalate

 Sodium hydrogenoxalate or sodium hydrogen oxalate is a chemical compound with the chemical formula NaHC2O4.
 It is an ionic compound.
 It is a sodium salt of oxalic acid H2C2O4.
 It is an acidic salt, because it consists of sodium cations Na+ and hydrogen oxalate anions HC2O4- or HO\sC(=O)\sCO2-, in which only one acidic hydrogen atom in oxalic acid is replaced by sodium atom.
 The hydrogen oxalate anion can be described as the result of removing one hydrogen ion H+ from oxalic acid, or adding one to the oxalate anion C2O4(2-).

 Properties

 Hydrates

 The compound is commonly encountered as the anhydrous form or as the monohydrate NaHC2O4*H2O.
 Both are colorless crystalline solids at ambient temperature.

 The monohydrate can be obtained by evaporating a solution of the compound at room temperature.

-The crystal structure of NaHC2O4*H2O is triclinic normal (pinacoidal, space group P1̅).
-The lattice parameters are a = 650.3 pm, b = 667.3 pm, c = 569.8 pm, α = 85.04°, β = 110.00°, γ = 105.02°, and Z = 2.
-The hydrogen oxalate ions are linked end to end in infinite chains by hydrogen bonds (257.1 pm).
-The chains are cross linked to form layers by both O\sH···O bonds from the water molecules (280.8 pm, 282.6 pm) and by ionic bonds Na+···O. These layers are in turn held together by Na+···O bonds.
-The oxalate group is non-planar with an angle of twist about the C\sC bond of 12.9°.

 Reactions

 Upon being heated, sodium hydrogenoxalate converts to oxalic acid and sodium oxalate, the latter of which decomposes into sodium carbonate and carbon monoxide.